CRFT-Studio/crft-website/src/pages/blog/crft-lookup-vs-builtwith-vs-wappalyzer.md

 ### CRFT Lookup Cons:
 - No public API (yet), so not for automated scraping or huge competitive-mapping projects.
 - Accuracy is industry-leading but cannot see behind logins or private dashboards (no tool can).
+- No lead list building features
+- Does not crawl all pages and create a sitemap, but visualizes existing sitemap.xml files if already present

 ## Using the CRFT Lookup in Your Workflow